-In February, new express lanes opened on Interstate 580 near Pleasanton.
+In February of 2016, new express lanes opened on Interstate 580 near Pleasanton.
 These express lanes are just like carpool lanes – in most ways.
 They’re free for buses, motorcycles, and cars with more than one rider.
 But in an express lane a single driver can get in too, for a price.

 The express lanes on 580 are some of the first in Bay Area, but many more are coming.
 The plan is to deploy 550 miles of them around the Bay over the next 20 years.